sk52/cv/README.md

 Working in the Shared Services team to replace a legacy monolith with a set of decoupled microservices, serving downstream tech teams.

 - Design and delivery of an event driven microservice architecture, using Kafka for messaging
-- Implemented custom libraries to handle eventstore and kafka integrations within NestJS
+- Implement custom libraries to handle eventstore and kafka integrations within NestJS
-- Reduced API times from circa 30s to 25ms
+- Reduce API times from circa 30s to 25ms
-- Interacting with business stakeholders to gather information required for the creation of a migration plan
+- Interact with business stakeholders to gather information required for the creation of a migration plan
+- Design and document system architecture using diagrams, break down key pieces of work for the team
 - Lead planning and refinement sessions, ensuring that the team has enough tasks to work on in upcoming sprints
 - Present regularly at team knowledge share sessions, advocate for continuous improvement, new technologies, and the use of agile methodologies
 - Give technical presentations to other teams (microservice architecture demonstration)